 “Can we help you?”

 It was the other, older woman in a bathrobe.
 Damn.
-Marie had heard of regular jobs with things like casual Fridays, but this was ridiculous.
+Marie had heard of jobs with casual Fridays, but this was ridiculous.
 Still, her voice was stunningly gorgeous.
 However, now that Marie was coming off the high of having found Karen alive, she was wondering how both apparent employees of this storage space had gotten so badly beat up.

 “Rough hood here, huh?”

 “Listen, ladies,” started Marie, carefully keeping her voice lower than usual and doing all possible to use words and phrases Karen wouldn’t recognize.
 “I’m Detective Marsha Smith.”
-Marie flipped open some phony ID.
+She flipped open some phony ID.
 “Homicide.
 Here to ask you some questions about some alleged occurrences at this storage space.”